Call to Action: Public Libraries and the Opioid Crisis

 - Salt Lake County Library; Utah Naloxone; R&R Partners (Utah)

 - Twinsburg Public Library; Summit County Community Partnership (Ohio)

-In addition to the new call to action, case studies and summary report, a WebJunction webinar is being offered on March 31, to explore the call to action and hear from staff at the Kalamazoo (MI) Public Library and the non-profit organization Faces and Voices of Recovery about their respective efforts.
+In addition to the new call to action, case studies and summary report, a 2020 WebJunction webinar explored the call to action, featuring staff at the Kalamazoo (MI) Public Library and the non-profit organization Faces and Voices of Recovery about their respective efforts.
 There is also a Facebook group with content and resources for library staff across the country.